 The expert consensus is that reviews are an increasingly significant ranking factor when it comes to the local pack — which, according to MomentFeed, can increase the number of clicks your business receives by as much as 100%.
 Make sure your business is leveraging reviews efficiently to generate leads, improve client retention, boost revenue, and drive growth.

-Ask how Shout About Us can help your digital agency generate, manage, and respond to reviews on behalf of your clients in any industry.
+Ask how Shout About Us can help your brand or digital agency generate, manage, and respond to reviews on behalf of your clients in any industry.
 Whether you’re interested in our custom review reply service, our secure and powerful review management platform, or effortless review generation, our team is available 24 hours to provide you with scalable solutions.
-Request a demo of the services we offer for digital agencies, or contact us online to learn more.
+Request a demo of the services we offer for digital agencies and brands, or contact us online to learn more.